-Planning a garage sale can be extremely stressful for the average person.
+Think you could pull off a successful garage sale?
+Yes, you can.
+I know it can be extremely stressful to plan one.
 It’s as if you are ready to get rid of your stuff, but you have difficulties pricing items, letting go of items and figuring out which items are worth even placing in a garage sale versus a free pile.
 With all that comes into play with garage sales, it’s no wonder many just opt to donate their stuff.

 While donating items is a great way to give back to others, sometimes you just want to host a successful garage sale to earn a little extra cash.